 One of the common reasons for a patient’s discontinuation of topical minoxidil includes itchiness/redness/flaking (contact dermatitis) of the scalp from the various chemicals (in particular propylene glycol) in the topical preparations.

-If that is you, oral minoxidil might be a friendlier option as it is taken orally.
+If that is you, Oral Hair Loss Medication might be a friendlier option as it is taken orally.

 4. Cosmesis

-Oral minoxidil will not stain clothing, bedding and hats since it does not need to be applied.
+Oral Hair Loss Medication will not stain clothing, bedding and hats since it does not need to be applied.

 5. Coverage

-Oral consumption of minoxidil allows for better and more widespread follicular accumulation, leading to more even hair growth.
+Oral Hair Loss Medication allows for better and more widespread follicular accumulation, leading to more even hair growth.

 Note: In Singapore, topical minoxidil is still used as first line therapy for male pattern hair loss.

-In Singapore, low dose oral Minoxidil is a special access route medication and requires a doctor’s prescription to supply.
+In Singapore, low dose Oral Hair Loss Medication is a special access route medication and requires a doctor’s prescription to supply.

-Low dose oral minoxidil’s safety profile is well supported in the current literature.
+Low dose Oral Hair Loss Medication safety profile is well supported in the current literature.

 The most prominent side effect (24%) is the growth of hair at areas apart from the scalp.
 However, it may cause cosmetic concern for those who do not want hair on the rest of their body.
 That being said, most patients enjoy the good hair growth on the scalp and are generally able to tolerate shaving or undergo laser hair removal to remove unwanted hairs.